lukebsnell/microapp/replit.md

 ## Overview

 This is an educational web application designed for medical professionals studying for the FRCPath Part 2 Microbiology examination.
-The application provides a structured revision platform that combines PDF study materials with audio lectures, organized by medical topic categories (Bacterial Infections, Viral Infections, Fungal Infections, and Parasitology).
+The application provides a structured revision platform that combines PDF study materials with audio lectures, organized hierarchically by eight main categories: Laboratory, Bacteria, Fungi, Viruses, Parasites, Infection Control, Antimicrobials, and Built Environment.

-The app features a sidebar navigation system for browsing topics, an integrated PDF viewer for reading course materials, and an audio player for listening to lectures.
+The app features a collapsible sidebar navigation system for browsing topics within categories, an integrated PDF viewer for reading course materials, and an audio player for listening to lectures.
 It follows Material Design principles optimized for extended study sessions with support for both dark and light modes (dark mode is default).

 ## User Preferences